 Before you dismiss the idea of buying a fluffy Frenchie because of their price, look at the pros of owning one.
 They are unique looking, they can live with a large family, and you can bring them to your apartment since they can quickly adapt to city life.

-I hope that you purchase one from a reputable breeder and not just from hobbyists or puppy mills to avoid spending too much on vet bills.
+Just ensure that you purchase one from a reputable breeder and not just from hobbyists or puppy mills to avoid spending too much on vet bills.
 The last thing you need from buying an expensive dog is to pay a considerable amount of money because it has too many health issues.